phax/as2-peppol/README.md

 An example AS2 client to easily send AS2 messages to PEPPOL.
 This AS2 client is based on my [as2-lib](https://github.com/phax/as2-lib) library.

+Please have a look at the [PEPPOL practical AP guide](http://peppol.helger.com/public/?menuitem=docs-setup-ap) for a detailed description on how it works and how it fits in the overall PEPPOL transport infrastructure.

 #Configuration

 A keystore in the format PKCS12 must be available.